 Through 17 years as an assistant (the last seven in the SEC), Schoenrock learned the importance an entire coaching staff has in carrying out the daily process of a program.
 In the summer of 2009, he brought in nationally-renowned pitching coach Fred Corral to Memphis as the Associate Head Coach.
-This past summer, Schoenrock hired Clay Greene, one of the top up and coming young coaches in college baseball, as his hitting coach and recruiting coordinator.
-Both of these moves, along with the hiring of former Tiger infielder Zach Clark prior to the 2010 season, as an assistant coach and camps coordinator, and the retention of Director of Operations Al Woods have Schoenrock thrilled with the staff he has in place.
+In 2011, Schoenrock hired Clay Greene, one of the top up and coming young coaches in college baseball, as his hitting coach and recruiting coordinator.
+Both of these moves, along with the hiring of former Tiger infielder Zach Clark prior to the 2010 season as an assistant coach and camps coordinator, and the retention of Director of Operations Al Woods, have Schoenrock thrilled with the staff he has in place.

 The difference he has made has been evident off the field as well.
 In just his first semester, a more disciplined baseball team recorded the program's highest GPA ever.
-They once again recorded a program-record high 3.278 GPA in the fall 2010 semester and have posted a 3.0 GPA or higher in five-straight semesters.
+They once again recorded a program-record high 3.278 GPA in the fall 2010 semester and have posted a GPA of 3.0 or higher in five-straight semesters.